-1 Introduction
+1 INTRODUCTION

-Name of the computation of the traditional Cloud Computing paradigm to guarantee the Quality of Service (QoS) [1].
-To address the challenge, Multi-access Edge Computing (MEC) was proposed to provide services and to perform computations at the network edge without time-consuming backbone transmission, so as to enable fast responses for mobile devices [2] [3] [4].
+Nowadays, mobile applications are becoming more and more computation-intensive, location-aware, and delaysensitive, which puts a great pressure on the traditional Cloud Computing paradigm to guarantee the Quality of Service (QoS) [1].
+To address the challenge, Multi-access Edge Computing was proposed to provide services and to perform computations at the network edge without time-consuming backbone transmission, so as to enable fast responses for mobile devices [2], [3], [4].

 MEC offers not only the development on the network architecture, but also the innovation in service patterns.
 Considering that small-scale data-centers can be deployed near cellular tower sites, there are exciting possibilities that microservice-based applications can be delivered to mobile devices without backbone transmission, in virtue of setting up a unified service provision platform.
 Container technologies, represented by Docker [5], and its dominant orchestration and maintenance tool, Kubernetes [6], are becoming the mainstream solution for packaging, deploying, maintaining, and healing applications.
 Each microservice decoupled from the application can be packaged as a Docker image and each microservice instance is a Docker container.
 Here we take Kubernetes for example.
-Kubernetes is naturally suitable for building cloud-native applications by leveraging the benefits of the distributed edge because it can hide the complexity of microservice orchestration while managing their availability
+Kubernetes is naturally

-H. Zhao, S. Deng, Z. Liu, and J. Yin are with the College of Computer Science and Technology, Zhejiang University, Hangzhou 310058, China.
-E-mail: {hliangzhao, dengsg, liuzijie, zjuyjw}@zju.edu.cn
+Hailiang Zhao, Shuiguang Deng, Zijie Liu, and Jianwei Yin are with the College of Computer Science and Technology, Zhejiang University, Hangzhou 310058, China.
+E-mail: {hliangzhao, dengsg, liuzijie, zjuyjw}@zju.edu.cn.

-• S. Dustdar is with the Distributed Systems Group, Technische Universität Wien, 1040 Vienna, Austria.
+Schahram Dustdar is with the Distributed Systems Group, Technische Universität Wien, 1040 Vienna, Austria.
+E-mail: dustdar@dsg.tuwien.ac.at.

-E-mail: dustdar@dsg.tuwien.ac.at